 School Bus Accidents

-A 2011 research update from the National Highway Traffic Safety Administration reports that 130 school-age pedestrians lost their lives in school-transportation crashes since 2000.
+A research update from the National Highway Traffic Safety Administration reports that more than 130 school-age pedestrians lost their lives in school-transportation crashes in the last decade.

 - 67% of victims were hit by school buses.